Update: January 25, 2015

 Corkscrew "Super" Ghost Orchid

 Discovered in July 2007, the Corkscrew "Super Ghost" orchid has been in the spotlight each summer since then as it continues to produce many flowers year after year.
 Drawing attention from near and far as the largest ghost orchid discovered so far.
 It has delighted us every year since it's discovery with multiple bloomings throughout the summer.
-It began blooming in late June this year producing 20 flowers by the end of July and three of these first flowers were pollinated resulting in 3 new seed pods!
+It began blooming in late June in 2014 producing 20 flowers by the end of July and three of these first flowers were pollinated resulting in 3 new seed pods!
 On July 23 RJ Wiley took a photo of the Super Ghost which showed that the orchid had formed many new buds, and on August 9th he photographed it again with 11 flowers and 5 buds.
 A couple of the new flowers had munching on them, but most of them were fine.
 The orchid finished blooming for the second time by August 25th.
 On October 19th one new flower opened up, but this one only lasted for a few days.
-In early November the orchid surprised us with two late season blooms and now on November 24,2014 one new flower has bloomed!
+In early November the orchid surprised us with three late season blooms, the last one on November 24,2014.

 This year's Ghost Orchid Activity: